mullenjacob/BrainScan/README.md

 - On scans similar to what it was trained on, it gets the right answer about 96% of the time.
 - I also tested it on a completely separate set of scans, from a different source, using a different scan type it had never seen during training.
 On those, it got the right answer about 90% of the time.
 That second number matters more than it might seem: it's checking whether the model actually learned something general, not just memorized the style of pictures it trained on.
-- One known gap: the fix that improved that second number only covers two of the four categories (glioma and no tumor).
-I haven't found a good way yet to test whether it holds up the same way for meningioma and pituitary tumors.
 - When the model isn't confident, the app says so plainly instead of just showing a number that looks trustworthy either way.
 - I threw a lot of broken and unusual files at it on purpose (huge images, corrupted files, images with no color, images with a transparency layer) and it handles all of them without crashing.